 If n is zero, the number of digits of the significand is chosen large enough so that re-reading the printed value with the same precision, assuming both output and input use rounding to nearest, will recover the original value of op.
-More precisely, in most cases, the chosen precision of str is the minimal precision m depending only on p = PREC(op) and b that satisfies the above property, i.e., $m = 1 + \lceil p \frac{\log 2}{\log b} \rceil$, with p replaced by p-1 if b is a power of 2, but in some very rare cases, it might be m+1 (the smallest case for bases up to 62 is when p equals 186564318007 for bases 7 and 49).

-If str is a null pointer, space for the significand is allocated using the current allocation function, and a pointer to the string is returned.
-To free the returned string, you must use $mpfr_free_str$.
+More precisely, in most cases, the chosen precision of str is the minimal precision m depending only on p = PREC(op) and b that satisfies the above property, i.e., $m = 1 + \lceil p \frac{\log 2}{\log b} \rceil$, with p replaced by p-1 if b is a power of 2, but in some very rare cases, it might be m + 1 (the smallest case for bases up to 62 is when p equals 186564318007 for bases 7 and 49).
+If str is a null pointer, space for the significand is allocated using the current allocation function and a pointer to the string is returned (unless the base is invalid).
+To free the returned string, you must use mpfr_free_str.

-If str is not a null pointer, it should point to a block of storage large enough for the significand, i.e., at least $\max(n+2, 7)$.
+If str is not a null pointer, it should point to a block of storage large enough for the significand, i.e., at least $\max(n + 2, 7)$.
 The extra two bytes are for a possible minus sign, and for the terminating null character, and the value 7 accounts for -@Inf@ plus the terminating null character.
+The pointer to the string str is returned (unless the base is invalid).